 I was feeling like a lowlife and depressed – which just led to more drug use.
 I didn’t want to swallow my pride yet, so I kept justifying it all.

-How did you finally get into Vertava Health of Tennessee?
+How did you finally get into Vertava Health?

 Something finally changed when I got arrested and went to jail.
 You know how bad things can sometimes lead to really good things?
 That’s what happened.
 For the first time in a long time, I felt some sort of peace when I was arrested.